How the Nations Rage

 Jonathan Leeman, editorial director at the ministry 9Marks, helps Christians discover the most effective path forward amid battling worldviews: living as citizens of another kingdom and offering the world a totally new kind of politics.
+Now in trade paper.

 About the Book

 How can we move forward amid such political strife and cultural contention?

 We live in a time of division.
 It shows up not just between political parties and ethnic groups and churches but also inside of them.
 As Christians, we’ve felt pushed to the outskirts of national public life, yet even then we are divided about how to respond.
 Some want to strengthen the evangelical voting bloc.
 Others focus on social-justice causes, and still others would abandon the public square altogether.
 What do we do when brothers and sisters in Christ sit next to each other in the pews but feel divided and angry?
 Is there a way forward?